danielbom/odata.dart/README.md

 # OData Client

-This library is intended to make the process of learning and using odata resources easier.
+This library is an abstraction of a client to make OData requests, intended to make the process of learning and using OData resources easier.
-It's an abstraction of a client to make OData requests.
 Therefore, it can be used in front-end, back-end and mobile applications.

 **OBS**: This library is under construction, so it has several ways to request odata resources.